Мат

 Germany is a heteronormative, patriarchal society.
 Germany has advanced greatly in women's rights.
 Germany elected into office it's first ever female chancellor, Angela Merkel, in 2005, and has done much to continue advancing women's rights.
 Germany is also quite advanced regarding homosexual rights, however many things are still in need of progress.
 One example is that, although Germany legalized civil unions for same-sex couples, legal marriage has been blocked in the federal office my the largest political party.
 By global standards, Germany is very advanced.
 By western standards, Germany has much more work to do.

 Germany has had a recent history of hypermasculine sentiment.
 During the notorious Nazi era, both women's and homosexual rights were nil.
 In fact, homosexuals were actively persecuted as part of the holocaust.
 Since the end of the Nazi era, Germany was slow to grant women's rights.
 Today, Germany has since rebounded from this sentiment.
-That said, homosexual rights have not
+That said, homosexual rights have not been able to be match that of women.
+Another aspect to note is the lack of racial terms identified.
+The lack of racial related words is interesting, particularly since Germany has, probably, the most notorious history regarding race

 relations of any European nation.